 How can Epoxy Resin be Colored?

-Which Colors are suitable for Coloring Epoxy Resin?
+Which Colors are Suitable for Coloring Epoxy Resin?

-Basically different types of colors are suitable for coloring resin:
+The following different types of colors are suitable for coloring resin:

 - Powdered color pigments